Nihmathullah/Bluetube/README.md

 # Bluetube
-A social Media Created on Laravel Platform steps
+A social Media Created on Laravel Platform

+steps

-*use git bash to do deveop this project
+*use git bash to do develop this project

 Clone project git clone https://github.com/Nihmathullah/Bluetube.git